bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 And to understand why this makes sense, we need to have a look at the flowchart of the coin shuffle run.
 So the first thing we do, like everybody generates the fresh Bitcoin address, this is gonna be the output in the coin transaction on the right side and it will be our message in the peer-to-peer mixing protocol.
 Then, peers do key exchanges.
-They run the Diffie-Hellman key exchanger.
+They run the Diffie-Hellman key exchange.
 I don't need to explain you how it works.
 Just it makes sure that every pair of users will have a shared key that they need for the DC-net.
 Okay, then we run the actual DC-net and then we would run it in slots as I've just shown you.